CogniQ/CogniQ/README.md

 This project is under active development.
 Your experience will be buggy until a release has been cut.
 Naturally at this stage, there are no guarantees about stability.

-In short, the current feature set is that you can have conversations that will be composed of responses from Bing Search, Chat GPT, and Anthropic Claude.
+In short, the current feature set is that you can have conversations that will be composed of responses from Bing Search, and Chat GPT.

-If you don't have access to one of the API keys required for the personality, then modify `multiple_personalities.py` to remove the personality or personalities.

-The idea is that one could add an arbitrary number of personalities to CogniQ.

-In that sense, `multiple_personalities.py` and `main.py` are really just example files for how to use the library.
-You can use them as a starting point for your own bot.

 # Demo

-Join the [community slack channel](www.cogniq.info/join-slack) to interact with @CogniQMain, the demo bot deployed from the `main` branch of this repository.
+Join the [community slack channel](www.cogniq.info/join-slack) to interact with @CogniQ, the demo bot deployed from the `main` branch of this repository.

 # Usage